Last Updated on January 8, 2025

 Students can use these checklists and strategies to learn how to fact check and vet information to know which sources to trust and which to reject.

 In order to spot fake news students need to understand what real news looks and sounds like.
-Here is a great list of news sites to find lessons and resources to build media literacy skills with your K-12 students:
+Here is a great list of news sites to use as resources for building media literacy skills with your K-12 students:

-3. Guided and independent practice in the classroom
+3. Offer guided and independent practice in the classroom.

-Still looking for more fake news lessons and classroom activities?
-Here are other resources for combating fake news in your classroom:
+Looking for fake news lessons and classroom activities?
+Here are resources for combating fake news in your classroom: